joshpoll/sidewinder-v0/src/MiscThoughts.md

 TODO: check out https://stackoverflow.com/a/43892905 for resolving React key warning.

 TODO: if a target node doesn't exist, because its path is above the root node, then canonicalization seems to remove it?!?
 That's really cool.

+TODO: global positioning of elements could be an optimization pass. merge multiple graphs together then hide pieces in each state. that way there is always room for future pieces.

+TODO: check out how Penrose computes label size